FForlini/Tetris2Din3D/README.md

 ![alt text](Tetris2Din3D/tetris.jpg)

-Warning: some part of the game (as the UI) could be in italian because the game was made for italian users.
+Warning: some parts of the game (as the UI) could be in italian because the game was made for italian users.